fellesverkstedet/European-ShopBot-installations/README.md

 ### The case

-* ShopBot milling machines are not certified for public use in european countries
+* Large format milling machines need special installation to be certified for public use in european countries
 * Most Fab Labs and other community workshops have funding and operational restraints that require EU regulations to be followed

 ### Our goals